AsifArko/Job-Queue-Rest/README.md

 ## Run the server
 npm start

-npm start will automatically start the worker with the server see package.json -> scripts
+npm start will automatically start the worker with the server

 ## Run seeder
 cd seeder && node seeder if you want to seed